Thursday, October 24, 2019 | 7-9 p.m. | Roski Dining, UHall

 Join esteemed alumni from the College of Communication and Fine Arts, Dean Bryant Keith Alexander, and fellow students to learn about the many ways you can forge a career with your CFA degree.
-Alumni working in theatre, dance, music, arts administration, graphic design and communication will share their stories of perseverance, resilience, and authenticity.
+Alumni working in performance, entertainment, public relations, multimedia, and non-profit arts industries will share their stories of perseverance, resilience, and authenticity.
 It is completely free and food and beverages will be provided!

 - Where: Roski Dining, University Hall

 - When: Thursday, October 24, 2019; Event begins at 7pm

 - Who: Open to all class levels

 - What: Hors d’oeuvres and refreshments provided

 Who will be there?

 Accomplished alumni, CPD career coaches, and proactive students - just like you.